AsyncMC/Mojang-API-Libs/generated-sources/kotlin-server/mojang-authentication/README.md

 ## Running

 The server builds as a fat jar with a main entrypoint.
-To start the service, run `java -jar ./build/libs/kotlin-server.jar`.
+To start the service, run `java -jar ./build/libs/mojang-authentication-kotlin-server.jar`.

 You may also run in docker:

 ```
-docker build -t kotlin-server .
+docker build -t mojang-authentication-kotlin-server .
-docker run -p 8080:8080 kotlin-server
+docker run -p 8080:8080 mojang-authentication-kotlin-server
 ```

 ## Features/Implementation Notes